- Search The Registry

 - Street Team Youth Programs

 Robert B. Elliott

 On this date, we remember Robert Brown Elliott, a Black lawyer, politician, and military officer born in 1842.

 His duties included the formation and maintenance of the state militia--often called the Black militia- to protect white and Black citizens from the murderous, fast-growing Ku Klux Klan.
-He served as United States congressman from 1871 to 1874.
-In 1876, Elliott was elected state attorney general, but with the withdrawal of federal troops and the subsequent end of Reconstruction, he was forced out of office a year later and returned to private practice.
+He served as a United States congressman from 1871 to 1874.
+In 1876, Elliott was elected state attorney general.
+Still, with the withdrawal of federal troops and the subsequent end of Reconstruction, he was forced out of office a year later and returned to private practice.

 Robert Elliott’s partnerships eventually failed, and he lapsed into poverty.
 Robert Brown Elliott died in New Orleans in August 1884.